The Food Waste Recycling Process

 Why is food recycling important?

 Food Recycling is becoming increasingly important in protecting our environment.
-Ensuring your general commercial waste and food waste are separated helps reduce disposal in landfills.
+Ensuring your general waste and food waste are separated helps reduce disposal in landfills and is something any commercial waste collection service should prioritise.

 While food is biodegradable when disposed of in landfills, the process produces large amounts of carbon dioxide, which is a significant contributor to global warming.
 Indeed, these emissions can be put on the same level as those from cars and fossil fuels.